West's rebel worries leave Syria strategy struggling

 The main focus of political and diplomatic effort, they say, is now the Free Syrian Army (FSA), particularly as its fighters prove increasingly successful at ousting Assad’s forces from significant portions of the country.
 But even the FSA, they worry, may be a unified body in little more than name.

-After a sluggish start, Turkey, Saudi Arabia and Qatar have been overseeing cross border movements from a secret liaison center in Turkey.
+After a sluggish start, Turkey, Saudi Arabia and Qatar have been overseeing cross border movements from a secret liason centre in Turkey.
 Ankara denies any direct involvement in channeling of arms across the frontier.
 U.N. diplomats say Saudi Arabia and Qatar have been transferring weapons to rebels.

 Those with knowledge of events say the United States and other Western intelligence agencies are already trying to vet those receiving arms channeled across the Turkish border.
 Should France choose to supply arms, it could expect warnings from Washington if it dealt with those about whom the U.S. had concern.